1971–72 NBA season: Regular season

 The Los Angeles Lakers came into the season returning a veteran squad from their playoff run a year before.
 Nine games into the season, aging and oft injured Elgin Baylor announced his retirement after 13 seasons.
 He was replaced at the starting small forward spot by Jim McMillian, who would go on to average 18 points per game, third best on the team.
 Despite Baylor's retirement, the Lakers went on a 33-game winning streak.
 The Lakers completed two undefeated months, going 14–0 in November and 16–0 in December.
 After winning their first three games in January, the Lakers lost 120–104 to the Milwaukee Bucks.
-On March 20, 1972, the Lakers beat Golden State by a record 63 points (162–99), a mark that would stand until 1991, when Cleveland beat Miami by 68 points (148–80) and later was broken in 2021 when Memphis beat Oklahoma City by 73 points (152–79).
-The Lakers finished the season with a record 69 wins, which would stand until the 1995–96 season when the Chicago Bulls won 72 regular season games and later was also broken by the 2015–16 Golden State Warriors won an NBA record 73 regular season games.